vincentneo/Avenue-GPX-Viewer/README.md

 - Display of total distance of the tracks
 - Dark mode support
 - Minimap for easier locating in complicated tracks (can be disabled)
+- Auto restore of previous settings when reopened (like chosen map source, etc)
+- Support for third-party map sources
+  - Open Street Map
+  - Carto DB (with Retina Support)
+  - OpenTopoMap
+  - Wikimedia Foundation (with Retina Support)

 ## Upcoming features
 - Display of total tracked time
-- Saving of previously selected settings
-- Other map sources
 - Documentation

 ## Contributing